 Our Duty to Carry Out Public Heath Funerals

-Before you apply for an Public Health Funeral please read through the affordable alternatives below, which would allow you to have more control over the funeral arrangements.
+Before you apply for a Public Health Funeral please read through the alternatives below, which would allow you to have more control over the funeral arrangements.

 Funeral Expenses and Alternatives

-You can also get free help from Down to Earth an organisation which offers practical support to those struggling with funeral costs.
+You can also get free help from Down to Earth an organisation which offers practical support to those struggling with funeral costs and assistance with applying to the DWP.
+They have also produced a guide to planning an affordable and meaningful funeral

-If you are unable to meet the cost of funeral expenses and are not in receipt of state benefits, you may wish to first check the funeral costs in your area using the your funeral choice comparison website.
-Please visit Funeral Choice.
+If you are unable to meet the cost of funeral expenses and are not in receipt of state benefits, you may wish to first check the funeral costs in your area using the comparison site Your Funeral Choice or look into direct cremation, a new low cost funeral option where the deceased is taken away for cremation and the ashes are returned by courier for you to carry out your own personal service or scattering.

-You do not legally have to use the services of a funeral director, and you can reduce costs significantly by carrying out the funeral planning yourself, buying elements of the funeral separately and online.
-Guidance on how to do this is available from The Natural Death Centre.
+You do not legally have to use the services of a funeral director at all, and can reduce costs significantly by carrying out the funeral planning yourself, buying elements of the funeral separately and online.
+Guidance on how to do this is available from The Natural Death Centre

 Due to the frequency of Freedom of Information requests concerning assisted burials, we publish these online